Jahia/widen-asset-picker/README.md

 1. When the user save its choice from the picker, a content path is returned to jContent.
 This path is build with the value of `jahia.widen.edp.mountPoint` and the `id` of the widen asset.

-    **Note :** jContent checks if this path refers to a jahia node.
+    > jContent checks if this path refers to a jahia node.
 For that, the path is mapped to a jahia node through the `Widen Provider`.

 1. If the asset picked is not in the jContent cache, the provider call the widen API endpoint to get all the relevant properties about the asset picked - [more details here](#widen-provider).

-    *The provider use the Widen API : [Assets - Retrieve by id](https://widenv2.docs.apiary.io/#reference/assets/assets/retrieve-by-id)*.
+    > The provider use the Widen API : [Assets - Retrieve by id][widenAPIAssetById].

 1. The JSON response returned by the API is mapped to a jahia node and cached into an ehcache instance named `cacheWiden`.
     By default, This cache is configured to keep the content 8h maximum and to drop the content if it is idle more than 1 hour.